I received this book for free from in exchange for an honest review. This does not affect my opinion of the book or the content of my review.

 Shadow of Freedom

-It is part of the Honorverse, series and is a This military science fiction is a hardcover edition on March 5, 2013 and has 448 pages.
+It is part of the Honorverse, series and is a military science fiction in Hardcover edition on March 5, 2013 and has 448 pages.

 Explore it on Goodreads or Amazon.

 Other books in this series include Worlds of Honor, Fire Season, Worlds of Weber: Ms. Midshipwoman Harrington and Other Stories, Beginnings, Treecat Wars

 Other books by this author which I have reviewed include Mission of Honor, Insurrection, Worlds of Honor, Empire from the Ashes, Changer of Worlds, Torch of Freedom, Hell’s Gate, Hell Hath No Fury, In Fire Forged, In Fury Born, Off Armageddon Reef, By Schism Rent Asunder, Mission of Honor, By Heresies Distressed, A Rising Thunder, A Mighty Fortress, How Firm a Foundation, Fire Season, Midst Toil and Tribulation, House of Steel, Worlds of Weber: Ms. Midshipwoman Harrington and Other Stories, Beginnings, Like a Mighty Army, Cauldron of Ghosts, Treecat Wars, A Call to Duty, Hell's Foundations Quiver, At the Sign of Triumph

 Fourteenth in the Honor Harrington David Weber considers Shadow of Freedom to be the fifth story in the Honorverse military science fiction series, which is an offshoot from the main Honor Harrington series.

 Although, I do have to question why it’s considered an Honor Harrington.
 It seems to fit better within the Talbott Honorverse instead.
 Okay, it seems to be settled at last.
 It’s been listed as third in the Saganami Island subseries.